-In just one day, the Earth experienced the missed collision with the asteroid 367943 Duende and the explosion in the atmosphere of another asteroid, injuring over 1000 people.
+In a single day, the Earth experienced the missed collision with the asteroid 367943 Duende and the explosion in the atmosphere of another asteroid, injuring over 1000 people.

 It was February 15th in 2013, was the day many realized that Earth is a vulnerable bubble.